SAP/luigi/docs/navigation-parameters-reference.md

 ### defaults.tooltipText
 - **type**: string
 - **description**: applies the [tooltipText](navigation-parameters-reference.md#tooltiptext) property to all navigation nodes where it is not set explicitly.
+If **tooltipText** is added to some specific node but it set value as null or undefined, user should see value frome **defaults.tooltipText**.
 - **default**: the parameter **defaults.tooltipText** is `false` by default, and you can overwrite it using the **tooltipText** value on a single node level.